Generator backfeeding can result in death or injury to yourself or a utility worker, not to mention the destruction of your home.

 The story I'd like to share takes place in a rural area at a house that was already equipped with a standby generator, wired correctly, with an approved transfer switch.

 However, the generator was sized for the minimum of loads (fridge, well, septic, freezer).
 The owner was having his staff Christmas party at his house and needed "a bit more power" for the big screen TV, karaoke machine, sound system, and flashing lights!

 Being that he was somewhat of a self-proclaimed handy guy, he went to one of the local tool rental companies and rented out their last generator.
 After getting it home, he now had to hook it up to get the party started.

 He looked at the generator output receptacle and realized that he had a cable in his shop with the same end on it.
 Hey, not only did he have a cord with the right end, but his electric arc welder outlet in the garage matched it too!

-His lucky day?
-NOT!
+Was this his lucky day?
+I think NOT!

 He proceeded to take the cord off of his welder and installed the other receptacle on the end.
 Yes... they are both MALE receptacles!
 He plugged one end into the generator, the other into the welding outlet on the garage wall, and being a "smart guy," went to the main panel and turned off any breaker feeding devices and equipment he didn't need.
 Except, he left the main turned on...
 The generator seemed to give him a few problems while it was running, but he made it work.

 When the power was restored to the area, the neighbor noticed that the street yard lighting from our "handyman's" shop was on, but he could still hear the generators running...for now.